Hudson Valley Region

 Editor for Voices of NYSEC Blog

-Holly Spinelli is an advocate for equality through antiracist, antibias, and anti-oppressive facilitation within and beyond the classroom.
+Holly Spinelli is an advocate for inclusive, antiracist, anti-oppressive education.
 She began her full-time teaching career as an English educator, academic advisor, and students’ rights activist at City-As-School High School (M560) in New York City.
 In 2011, she received the Alice Trillin Teaching Award For Social Justice Work in New York Classrooms.
-Holly continues to cultivate community-inspired work as an English teacher at Monroe-Woodbury High School in Central Valley, New York, and as an adjunct instructor in the English Department at SUNY Orange County Community College.
-She is an Academy for Teachers fellow and served two terms as an active member of the National Council of Teachers of English Committee Against Racism and Bias in the Teaching of English.
-She is currently an NCTE Open Educational Resources Fellow (2023).
+Holly continues to cultivate community-inspired work as an English teacher at Monroe-Woodbury High School in Central Valley, New York, and as an adjunct Assistant Professor in the English Department at SUNY Orange County Community College.
+She served two terms on the NCTE Committee Against Racism and Bias in the Teaching of English.
+Spinelli is a New York State English Council executive board member, the Voices of NYSEC blog editor, and an NCTE Open Educational Resources Fellow (2023).
+She is a contributing writer for HITRECORD’s Emmy Award-winning series Create Together (2020), and her article “Our Américas: Writing beyond Borders: Latinx Voices in World Literature” received the NCTE Paul and Kate Farmer English Journal Award (2023).
+She is the recipient of the 2024 NYSEC Fellow Award, and she led a “This Story Matters” Teacher Corps cohort for creating and contributing book rationales to the NCTE Book Rationales Database (2024).
+Recently, she led a Primary Sources rationale writing cohort in partnership with NCTE and the Library of Congress (2024-2025).
+Holly looks forward to continuing to work for and with others in the pursuit of intellectual freedom.

-In her free time, Holly enjoys writing, running, backpacking, and grooving to music that moves her soul.
+In her free time, she enjoys writing, running, backpacking, and grooving to music that moves her soul.